-These two measures have replaced the previous quality improvement priority of patients having at least one full set of observations every 12 hours, as the Trust performed consistently well.
+These two indicators have replaced the previous quality improvement priority of patients having at least one full set of observations every 12 hours, as the Trust performed consistently highly for this indicator.
 UHB continues to monitor this indicator internally to ensure performance remains high.

-These are new indicators so challenging and ambitious improvement targets have been set for the Trust to achieve by the end of 2015/16.
+These are new indicators so challenging and ambitious improvement targets have been set for the Trust to achieve by the end of 2015/16

-2015/16 2014/15 Target Q1 Q2 1.
-Full set of observations plus pain assessment recorded within 6 hours of admission or transfer to a ward 71% 85% 75% 81% 2.
-Analgesia administered within 30 minutes of a high pain score 64% 75% 78% 77%
+2015/16 2014/15 Target Q1 Q2 Q 3 1.
+Full set of observations plus pain assessment recorded within 6 hours of admission or transfer to a ward 71% 85% 75% 81% 81% 2.
+Analgesia administered within 30 minutes of a high pain score 64% 80% 78% 77% 76%